KitchenAid: History

 In 1922, KitchenAid introduced the H-5 mixer as its new home-use offering.
-The H-5 mixer was smaller and lighter than the C-10, and had a more manageable five-quart bowl.
-The model "G" mixer, about half the weight of the "H-5" was released in August 1928.
+The H-5 was smaller and lighter than the C-10, and had a more manageable five-quart bowl.
+The model G mixer, about half the weight of the H-5, was released in August 1928.
 In the 1920s, several other companies introduced similar mixers, and the Sunbeam Mixmaster became the most popular among consumers until the 1950s.

 KitchenAid mixers remained popular, and in the late 1930s, the factory would completely sell out its products each Christmas.
 The factory was closed for the duration of World War II.
 After the war, production started up again in 1946 when the factory moved to Greenville, Ohio, to expand capacity.